 After you have completed and submitted your PFS, you have the option to submit required documents to SSS by mail.
 Just log into the Family Portal and click on the “My Documents” tab in the upper right corner.
 Click the “Print Cover Sheet” link on that page to print our customized cover sheet.
 Make sure to mail your documents at least 10 days before your school deadlines time.
 You will find our regular and overnight mail addresses on the cover sheet as well.

 The Upload Document feature is secure and easy for families to use.
-After paying for and submitting your application, you will see a tab in the PFS Online called “My Documents.”
+After paying for and submitting your application, you will see a tab in the Family Portal called “My Documents.”
 In this section, you will be able to see what documents have been received and processed by SSS and those still outstanding.

 From the “My Documents” tab in the SSS Family Portal;